SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 });
 ```

-The `fs` module has a function named `readFile` that takes a file path and a callback.
+The `fs` module has a function named `readFile` that takes in a file path and a callback.
 The callback will be invoked when the file is done being read.
 The file data comes in the form of a Buffer, which is basically a byte array.
 We can convert it to a string using the `toString()` function.

 Execute the file: